People Working at Desks in Office

 • Corporate filing notifications

 In addition, commercial registered agents often deliver a more sophisticated and secure experience.
-A secure client portal help eliminate back and forth emails, enable efficient document processing, and ensure timely notifications.
+A secure client portal helps eliminate back-and-forth emails, enables efficient document processing, and ensures timely notifications so critical filings don’t fall through the cracks.

 4. Offers the Convenience of a Single Point of Contact

-Businesses that have different registered agents in each state will be receiving notices and communications from various contacts.
-Moreover, they may have multiple registered agent online portals to maintain accounts on and check for updates.
+If you have businesses in multiple states and have different registered agents in each state, you’ll receive notices and communications from various sources rather than just one contact.
+Moreover, you’ll have multiple registered agent online portals to maintain accounts on and check for updates.
 That can become confusing and overwhelming!

-Conversely, having a nationally recognized commercial registered agent to cover all of the states a business operates in means owners and managers can spend less time on administrative efforts and more time on productive business initiatives.
+But if you have a commercial registered agent listed in all 50 states to cover all of the states your business operates in, you can spend less time on administrative efforts and more time on productive business initiatives.

 How to Appoint or Change a Registered Agent

-If you have an existing registered agent, you can easily change this assignment.
-After ending services with the existing registered agent and securing registered agent services from a new provider, businesses should notify the state of the change.
-The requirements vary from state to state, but generally, it’s a simple and cost-effective process.
-Learn more about changing your existing registered agent.
+If you have an existing registered agent, you have the option of changing if you find an agent you have more confidence in and that offers the services you need for keeping your business compliant and in good standing with the state.
+After ending services with the existing registered agent and securing registered agent services from a new provider, you should notify the state of the change.
+The requirements vary from state to state, but generally, changing your existing registered agent is a simple and cost-effective process.

 If you’re not sure what’s required in your state of formation, click on a state below to learn more.
 We’ve provided detailed registered agent information by state to help you stay in compliance.